DataDog/orchestrion/_docs/content/docs/getting-started.md

-We recommend installing Orchestrion as a project tool dependency, as this ensures you are in control of the exact versions of Orchestion and the Datadog tracing library being used; and that your builds are reproductible.
+We recommend installing Orchestrion as a project tool dependency, as this ensures you are in control of the exact versions of Orchestion and the Datadog tracing library being used; and that your builds are reproducible.

 This is achieved using the following steps: